arhumsavera/theeye/README.md

 # The Eye

-This repo provides endpoints to record "events" of different categories.
+This repository provides endpoints to record "events" of different categories.
 It is implemented using Django 3.x

 ### Instructions to run